-PACE consists of three main components: clustering, MMD-critic-based selection, and adaptive random selection.
+PACE consists of three main components: clustering, MMD-critic based selection, and adaptive random selection.
 We investigated the contribution of each component in PACE, whose results are shown in Figure 8.
 From this figure, first of all, we found that PACE performs better than all the four variants of PACE, demonstrating the contributions of all the components.
-By comparing PACE^{g}{rand} and PACE^{m}{rand} the former performs worse than the latter, indicating that the MMD-critic-based selection for groups is more important than the adaptive random selection for the minority space.
-This is as expected, because the size of the grouped test inputs is larger than that of the minority space, and thus the selection method for the former performs worse than the latter, indicating that without clustering the adaptive random selection method is able to achieve better effectiveness than the MMD-critic-based selection method for the whole testing set.
+By comparing $PACE{rand}^{g}$ and $PACE{rand}^{m}$ the former performs worse than the latter, indicating that the MMD-critic based selection for groups is more important than the adaptive random selection for the minority space.
+This is as expected, because the size of the grouped test inputs is larger than that of the minority space, and thus the selection method for the former makes more contributions.
+In addition, by comparing PACEmmd and PACEart, the former performs worse than the latter, indicating that without clustering the adaptive random selection method is able to achieve better effectiveness than the MMD-critic based selection method for the whole testing set.
 This is because without clustering, all the test inputs with different testing capabilities are mixed together, and the adaptive random selection method is more likely to select the test inputs with various testing capabilities by selecting the test inputs with the largest distances.